antonio36alv/Password-Generator/README.md

 6. Once again the generated password button is clicked.
 The criteria div is once again presented.
 The reset button is clicked in order to demonstrate that it clears all input/activity on the form.

+7. Not demonstrated - The criteria div has an X button, that closes the div at anytime.

 ### Screenshots
 ---------------------
 #### Original Demo